 … Read More ➡

-On January 13, Brian Stoneburner, former treasurer for International Union of Bricklayers and Allied Craftworkers Local 44, was sentenced in the Perry County (Ohio) Court of Common Pleas to 90 days of incarceration, five years of probation and 100 hours of community service for stealing $13,235 from the Newark, Ohio-based union.
-He also was ordered to make full restitution.
-Stoneburner had pleaded guilty in November after being indicted in July.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 15, David Fleury, former president of International Union of Bricklayers and Allied Craftworkers Local 6, was sentenced in U.S. District Court for the Northern District of Illinois to two years in prison and three years of supervised release for embezzling funds from the Rockford union.
+He also was ordered to pay $318,036 in restitution and a $100 special assessment.
+Fleury had pleaded guilty last August after being charged in July.
+The actions follow an investigation by the U.S. labor Department’s Office of Labor-Management Standards.… Read More ➡